ltworf/international_code_of_conduct/CODE_OF_CONDUCT.md

 Changes to license
 ------------------

+It is not allowed to ask for license change and complain about copyleft.

-If you disagree with the license, feel free to start your own project from scratch.
+If you disagree with the license, feel free to start your own project from scratch without getting in touch and never look at the source code, to avoid copyright issues.